Inside: How to fill a shadow box to make shadow box art!

 In fact, we might need to also make a sign that says… “in case of party emergency, break here for balloons!”
 Yup.
 That would make this project perfect…

-To make the shadow box artwork you will need: shadow box frames (like this one – or this one), our printable shadow box templates (if you want to make one of these three designs), white poster board, and a pile of whatever it is you are planning on filling the shadow boxes with.
+How to make the shadow box artwork you will need: shadow box frames (like this one – or this one), our printable shadow box art templates (if you want to make one of these three designs), white poster board, and a pile of whatever it is you are planning on filling the shadow boxes with.

 Trace the template (or freehand your own template) onto the center of a piece of white poster board.
 Cut out the inside of the template only.
 Then measure your poster board to the glass from your frame and cut to size.

 Place the poster board against the glass (it’s best to do this part on a stable surface, like the dining room table).
 Fill in the back with whatever goodies you want to place inside.
 Gently lift the entire frame up so you can see the front and adjust as needed while filling.
 Once the goodies are all inside and the front of the frame looks how you want, stuff a little more in the bottom.
 Do this because once the frames are vertical they will settle a bit and everything will gently move down about an inch.